Big and Tall Fit Guide

 Think of a cotton-polyester blend as the ultimate team-up.
 You get the softness and breathability of cotton, which feels great against your skin, combined with the strength and wrinkle-resistance of polyester.
 This mix is a game-changer for thermals because it creates a shirt that’s not only comfortable but also incredibly durable.
 It holds its shape wear after wear, so you don’t have to worry about it looking saggy or worn out.
 The cotton-polyester blend also does a great job of managing moisture, helping to regulate your body temperature whether you’re indoors or out.
 It’s the perfect, practical choice for an everyday thermal that just works.

-Rayon & Spandex: For Stretch That Moves With You
+Rayon & Spandex: For Flexible, All-Day Comfort

 If you’ve ever felt restricted by your clothes, you’ll appreciate what a little stretch can do.
 Adding rayon and spandex to the mix creates a thermal that moves with you, not against you.
 Rayon brings a silky softness and a nice drape, so the shirt hangs well without clinging.
 Spandex, of course, is the key to flexibility.
 This combination provides a comfortable, forgiving fit that accommodates a bigger frame through the chest, shoulders, and stomach without feeling tight.
 It’s the kind of fabric that lets you reach, bend, and go about your day without ever having to readjust your shirt.
 Plus, it bounces back to its original shape, ensuring a consistent fit every time you put it on.